-Throughout the years of the Hotel's existence, it was plagued by difficulties through low patronage, lack of a liquor licence and then the Depression.
+Throughout the Hotel's existence, it was plagued by difficulties through low patronage, lack of a liquor licence and then the Depression.
 In the late 1930s, with a slight increase of traffic, a nightclub was opened and run by NZ personality of the time, Nero (Mr Silver).
 The club featured singing, supper, music and dancing.
-This unfortunately, was short-lived with World War II removing the rest of the patronage.
+Unfortunately, this was short-lived with World War II removing the rest of the patronage.

-In 1942 the building was passed on to the Department of Education to use as a School for the Deaf, beginning for the premises, a 40 year association with education.
+In 1942 the building was passed on to the Department of Education to use as a School for the Deaf, beginning the premises' 40 year association with education.

-The Lopdell House Development Trust was established in 2002 to address the need to upgrade and extend Lopdell House in order to meet new building code standards with seismic strengthening and barrier free access.
+The Lopdell House Development Trust was established in 2002 to address the need to upgrade and extend Lopdell House in order to meet new building code standards with seismic strengthening, accessibility, as well as contemporary museum standards.
 The hearing process for resource consent for this development was rigorous, with all possible points of view aired before resource consent was granted.

 To fund the $18.735 million construction budget for the refurbishment and gallery development, Lopdell House Development Trust secured funding from Auckland Council, ASB Community Trust, The Trusts Community Foundation, Sky City and Lottery Significant Projects Fund.